Brittany Cavallaro teaches "The Poetry of Playwriting" during Inter*mester 2018.

 Brittany Cavallaro signs copies of her debut novel, "A Study in Charlotte," in May 2016.

 Interlochen Arts Academy Instructor of Creative Writing Brittany Cavallaro is the New York Times bestselling author of the Charlotte Holmes trilogy, which includes “A Study in Charlotte,” “The Last of August” and the upcoming “The Case for Jamie.”
-A graduate of Interlochen Arts Academy, Brittany earned her Bachelor of Arts in American Literature from Middlebury College and her Master of Fine Arts in Creative Writing from the University of Wisconsin-Madison, where she founded the literary journal Devil’s Lake.
-In addition to her young adult novels, Brittany is also a published poet, with works appearing in AGNI, Tin House, Southern Review, the Best New Poets and her own anthology, Girl-King.
-Brittany is currently a Ph.D candidate in English literature and creative writing at the University of Wisconsin-Milwaukee.
+A graduate of Interlochen Arts Academy, Cavallaro earned her Bachelor of Arts in American Literature from Middlebury College and her Master of Fine Arts in Creative Writing from the University of Wisconsin-Madison, where she founded the literary journal Devil’s Lake.
+In addition to her young adult novels, Cavallaro is also a published poet, with works appearing in AGNI, Tin House, Southern Review, the Best New Poets and her own anthology, Girl-King.
+Cavallaro is currently a Ph.D candidate in English literature and creative writing at the University of Wisconsin-Milwaukee.

 What’s your favorite genre to write?
 To read?